 But wherever we fall on the Black spectrum, there is no escaping Africa’s influence.
 It’s in the colour of our skin, the texture of our hair, the beats in our music, the way we dance, and even our Creole.

-Africa contributed many words from Afrikaans to our dialect.
+Africa contributed many words to our dialect.
 This includes words like “nyam”, meaning to eat; and “jook”, meaning to poke.
 Just imagine Jamaican Facebook: you have three jooks today!

 We also have the Africans to thank for the fact that Jamaicans eat things like oxtail, cow foot, chicken foot, and goat head soup.
 Why?
 Because for a long time, they were the poorest class in society, and when you get your protein, you want to ensure every last bit of him makes it to the dinner table!